Trodelvy® (sacituzumab govitecan-hziy)

 TRODELVY may cause fertility problems in females, which could affect your ability to have a baby.
 Talk to your healthcare provider if fertility is a concern for you.

-These are not all the possible side effects that can occur when taking TRODELVY.
+These are not all the possible side effects of TRODELVY.
 Talk to your healthcare provider for medical advice about side effects.

 What is the most important information I should know about TRODELVY?1